EATS with SINNERS: LOVING LIKE JESUS by Arron Chambers

 Published in 2017 by NavPress

 Now the tax collectors and sinners were all gathering around to hear Jesus.
-But the Pharisees and the teachers of the law muttered, “This man welcomes sinners and eats with them.”
+But the Pharisees and the teachers of th law muttered, "This man welcomes sinners and eats with them."

-Then Jesus told them this parable: “Suppose one of you has a hundred sheep and loses one of them.
-Doesn’t he leave the ninety-nine in the open country and go after the lost sheep until he finds it?
+Then Jesus told them this parable: "Suppose one of you has a hundred sheep and loses one of them.
+Doesn't he leave the ninety-nine in the open country and go after the lost sheep until he finds it?
 And when he finds it, he joyfully puts it on his shoulders and goes home.
-Then he calls his friends and neighbors together and says, ‘Rejoice with me; I have found my lost sheep.’
+Then he calls his friends and neighbors together and says, 'Rejoice with me; I have found my lost sheep.
 I tell you that in the same way there will be more rejoicing in heaven over one sinner who repents than over ninety-nine righteous persons who do not need to repent.
 (NIV translation)

 Jesus makes two points.
 The most obvious to the modern reader is the story.
 It is clear that he is saying that you have to reach out to the lost in order to find the lost.
 The shepherd does not find the lost sheep by sitting around wondering where it is - he seeks it out.
-He follows it up with two more stories with the same point, including the famed story of the Prodigal Son.
+He follows uo with two more stories with the same point, including the famed story of the Prodigal Son.

 Jesus' answer?
 He told three stories that make it clear that you have to seek the lost and welcome them when they come back to the fold.
 That means go out and engage the world where it is.
 And, those that would be righteous have to remember that they aren't so perfect, either.